neurodatascience/ComBat_validation/Code_final/README.md

   **Note**: You may want to update the `default_path` specified in both `simulation.py` and `simulation_launcher.py`.

 - **`Combat_models.py`**
-  This script is used to train the Neural-Combat and D-Combat models using simulated data.
+  This script is used to train the Neuro-Combat and Distributed-Combat models using simulated data.
 It can run training multiple times across simulations.

 - **`Combat_models_launcher.py`**
   This script is used to launch `Combat_models.py`.
 It requires `simulation_parameters.json` as input, which is automatically saved when you run `simulation_launcher.py`.

   **Note**: You may want to update the `default_path` in both `Combat_models.py` and `Combat_models_launcher.py`.

+- **`example_models.py`**
+  This script is used to train 2 simulated models used in section 3.1.
 ### Visualization Scripts

 These scripts are used to generate plots for simulated data for comparing harmonization results and model parameters: